Lewanja/copia_coding_challenge/users_url.md

 ```

 ##### Creating a relational database
+We use sqlite as it is simple to create and has no external dependencies unlike other databases like mysql and postgresl.
+However, it's disadvantage is it cannot be used for production or large amounts of data.

-To create a database and connect to it, `connect_to = sqlite3.connect("users.db")` is used where the name of the database is passed inside the parantheses.
+To create an sqlite database and connect to it, `connect_to = sqlite3.connect("users.db")` is used where the name of the database is passed as an argument to the function.
 In this case, **'users.db'** is the name of the database.
 Once a connection has been established, a Cursor object is created and  `execute()`  is called to perform SQL commands.
-To create a table, the CREATE command is used and to insert values into it, the INSERT command is used.
+To create a table, the CREATE command is used to create a table and  the INSERT command is used to add rows of data to the table.

 ```python
 connect_to = sqlite3.connect("users.db")